dorukozerr/someRandomProjects/README.md

 </p>
 <h3>Project7-</h3>
 <p>I did this login page at the begining of React section.
 Learned how to use components with this one.</p>

+<h5>If you wanna check out react projects more comfortably feel free to git clone, install npm packages then test them on live server.
+I did not deploy every small project to live.
+Currently learning more about MERN stack.
+I'll deploy and show much bigger projects later on.</h5>